Tobacco Free Team – Tackling Tobacco Dependency

 There is a wide range of effective NRT available including patches, gum, lozenges and inhalators, amongst others.
 These products are highly effective and will help with any cravings during your hospital stay.

-These will be available on all our wards and will be provided to you during your stay.
+These are available on all our wards and will be provided to you during your stay.
 The Tobacco Free Team will work with you to discuss the best NRT for your needs.
 On the day you leave hospital, you will be provided with two weeks’ supply of NRT to support your recovery.

 After you leave hospital